 - Intermittent or shifting lameness

-- Reluctance to turn or work in tight circles
+- Reluctance to turn, especially in tight circles

-- Improvement after rest but recurring pain with exercise
+- Improves after rest but discomfort returns with exercise

 Management Strategies

-- Corrective shoeing to improve hoof balance and reduce stress
+- Farrier strategy: Corrective trimming and shoeing to improve balance and reduce strain in the heel region.

 Why It Matters

-Navicular syndrome can impact a horse’s long-term soundness and performance potential.
-Early intervention, proper farrier care, and supportive therapies can slow progression and extend your horse’s working life.
+Navicular syndrome can impact long-term soundness and performance.
+Early identification, strong farrier fundamentals, and disciplined management can help slow progression and extend your horse’s useful working life.